The Lysicrates Choragic Monument ΤΟ ΧΟΡΗΓΙΚΟ ΜΝΗΜΕΙΟ ΤΟΥ ΛΥΣΙΚΡΑΤΟΥΣ

-This lovely monument, that historian Pausanias does not mention, owes its relative preservation to the French Capuchin monks, who founded a French Capuchin monastery in 1658 by the site.
-In 1669 the monastery succeeded in purchasing the monument and incorporated it with the library of their Convent.
+This lovely monument, that historian Pausanias does not mention, owes its relative preservation to the French Capuchin monks, who founded a convent in 1658 by the site.
+In 1669 the monastery succeeded in purchasing the monument and incorporated it with the library of their convent.

 The British architects James "Athenian" Stuart and Nicholas Revett published the first measured drawings of the monument in their Antiquities of Athens, London 1762.
 The monument became famous in France and England through engravings of it, and "improved" versions became eye-catching features in several English landscape gardens.
 It is in this Library of the Convent of the French Capuchin monks where Lord Byron found hospitality for several months in 1810, and where his famous poem "The Maid of Athens" was written.

 In 1818, friar Francis planted the first tomato plants in Greece in its gardens.
 In 1829, the monks offered the structure to an Englishman on tour, but it proved to be too cumbersome to disassemble and ship.
 Lord Elgin negotiated unsuccessfully for the monument, by then an icon in the Greek Revival.
 The convent, which had enclosed the monument, used as a storage for books, was burned during the Greek War of Independence against the Ottoman occupation, and subsequently demolished, and the monument was inadvertently exposed to the weather.
 French archaeologists cleared the rubble from the half-buried monument and searched the area for missing architectural parts.
 In 1876–1887, the architects François Boulanger and E. Loviot supervised a restoration under the auspices of the French government.